corymickelson/NoPoDoFo/documentation/installation.md

 - Build package `LDFLAGS=-Wl,-rpath=/var/task/node_modules/nopodofolambda/lib ./node_modules/.bin/cmake-js build`

+If you wish to build all or your own binaries for use in aws lambda all you need to do to utilize your own binaries
+is:

+ - if they are not in `/usr` or `/usr/local` they must be at `/var/task/node_modules/nopodofolambda/lib`
+ - if using the latter path build nopodofo with `--CDNOPODOFO_BUILD_AWS_LAMBDA=ON`

 [1]: The Windows vcpkg PoDoFo build does not include all optional dependencies.
 This build does not support AES256 encryption.
 Missing optional dependencies are: libidn, fontconfig.
 As previously stated, this build does not support AES256 encryption which is caused from libidn not being available.
 The lack of fontconfig does not disable